hjchun96/566-final-project/README.md

-# Final Project: Volumetric Clouds/Fire
+# Final Project: Volumetric Clouds
-## Results
 Live demo can be found here: https://hjchun96.github.io/566-final-project/

 ## Overview & Inspiration
 The goal of the project is to create an environmental setpiece involving realistic and aesthetic clouds for which I hope to provide a gui so that the user can navigate around the setpiece and fly through the clouds.

 ![](Images/Types.png)

-There are multiple types of clouds and most procedurally generated clouds are purely noised based I aim to produce a cumulus cloud, with some inspirations being images shown below:
+There are multiple types of clouds and most procedurally generated clouds are purely noised based without using sdfs, which usually results in Stratiform clouds.
+They are able to achieve such shapes by overlaying worley noise with FBM to create roughly cloud-like shapes, but it is harder to clearly define shapes in this way.
+I aim to produce cumulus clouds by basing the cloud shapes on ellipsoids, which can be characterized by more defined edges and harsher contrast/shading.
+Some inspirations being images shown below:

 ![](Images/Inspiration_1.jpg)
 ![](Images/Inspiration_2.jpg)

 ## Progress Review
-Rough rendering
+Rough rendering with FBM noise offsets.
 ![](Images/Progress_1.png)

 Improved lighting